Skip to content

 End Function

-' the prototype of the functions responsible for handling the event
+' the prototype of the functions responsible for processing the event

 Delegate Sub _evtHandler(ByVal sender As Object, ByVal evt As myEventArgs)